Dividing Property In A Bay Area – California Divorce

 California follows the principle known as “community property,” which is the idea that both parties are essentially joint owners of all of the assets and debts, that were acquired during the marriage–regardless of who earned, purchased or acquired the assets (or debts).
 Unlike many other states, marital property and community property are fairly similar concepts.
 California courts seek to arrive at a fair division of community property in each divorce.

-Property Division Includes Making Smart Choices
+Alameda County Property Division In Divorce Includes Making Smart Choices

 Premarital acquisitions are generally known as the separate property of one spouse, but are owned equally by each spouse.
 You may visualize property division similar to dividing the marital assets (and debts) as a 50/50 matter.
 However, in the real world, property division is not as easy as cutting things in half with a knife, but more likely, creating a plan that divides the value of the sum of assets equally.
 There may be many difficulties during an emotional time in determining the value of some assets and allocating items that an experienced property division lawyer can help you to address.